Share a form with colleagues

 Reviewer rights:

-Users who are reviewers are able to mark a record as “reviewed”.
-Once a record is marked as reviewed it can no longer be edited.
+Users who are reviewers can mark a record as “reviewed.”
+Once a record is marked as reviewed, it can no longer be edited.
 A reviewer or an administrator of the form can reset the record back to draft if changes need to be made.

 Collaborator rights:

-This sharing setting allows the user to add records to the form, edit the records that they have added and delete them as well.
-However, they will not be able to make any changes to the form’s structure nor share the form.
+This sharing setting allows the user to add records to the form, edit the records they have added, and delete them.
+However, they cannot make any changes to the form’s structure nor share the form.

 Data Collector:

-This profile allows you to grant access to users who can see only their own records in the system and thus only modify or make changes to their own records.
+This profile allows you to grant access to users who can see only their records in the system and thus only modify or make changes to their records.

 Guest rights:

-The user can view the records but can’t add nor make any edits to them.
+The user can view the records but can’t add or edit them.